haosharon/cardinal-stats/README.md

 ==============================

 Most collegiate volleyball teams track statistics based on a number rating system.
-It can be touch to track multiple statistics at once in a fast-paced game.
-This app aims to solve those problems by taking advantage of the iPad's large screen and using a space-saving __grid based system__, and by requiring user inputs through __sequences of inputs__ vs choosing an input option.
+It can be tough to track multiple statistics at once in a fast-paced game.
+This app aims to solve those problems by taking advantage of the iPad's large screen by using a space-saving __grid based system__, and by requiring user inputs through __sequences of inputs__ instead of choosing an one of many input options.

 Setting up for development
 --------------------------